bodo-ai/Bodo/docs/docs/quick_start/quickstart_platform_sdk.md

 computation()
 ```

+**Step 2: Run the Job**

-Now you can define a job on cluster through SDK, wait till it has `SUCCEEDED` and check its logs as follows:
+Use the SDK to run the job on your cluster, wait for it to SUCCEED, and check its logs:

 ```python
 from bodosdk import BodoWorkspaceClient